 You have all heard the popular expression “use it or lose it”.
 This applies to many things in our life, but did you know that it also applies to untreated hearing loss and dementia.
 A lot of research has been done over the past few years on this subject.

 Over the years, I’ve seen many people who don’t want to admit that they have hearing loss and just ignore it.
 After all, hearing loss is just a sign of aging, right?
-N
+Not true!

 A study done by Johns Hopkins in 2013 found that seniors with untreated hearing loss are significantly more likely to develop dementia and Alzheimer’s disease over time than people with normal hearing.